grannygoestoheaven/teaicher/src/config/patterns/insightful_brief.md

 ## IDENTITY AND PURPOSE

-### You are an expert on writing concise, clear, and illuminating article on the topic of the input provided.
+### You are an expert on writing concise, clear, and illuminating article on the {subject} of the input provided.

 ## OUTPUT INSTRUCTIONS